spdumie/tweensi/README.md

 ```
 - onStart needs to have callback function name, onStartParmas needs array of parameters.
 - onEachEvent has onEachEventParams for parameter inputs.
-- onRepeat is only calls on Tween.yoyo, when one trip is finished.
+- onRepeat is only called on Tween.yoyo, when one trip is finished.

 ## API